 El Chanchullero serves excellent tapas over two intimate floors and a rooftop bar.

-Cubans love great coffee and espresso bars spill out onto the streets.
-At Cafe El Escorial, you can sit and watch the world go by as the aroma of freshly ground coffee drifts out into the street.
-Alternatively stand at the bar in Cafe La Luz and enjoy the perfect espresso.
+Cubans love great coffee and espresso bars spill out onto footpaths across the city.
+Sit and watch the world go by at Cafe El Escorial, enveloped in the aroma of freshly ground beans.
+Alternatively, stand at the bar in Cafe La Luz and enjoy the perfect espresso.

 Shop in Havana for amazing artworks and unique gifts for loved ones back home.